“I want to help, but I just have a lot on my plate right now.”

 Have you heard your employees saying things like this?
-It’s common in American culture at all levels, and across all industries.
+Employees who complain about workload are common in American culture at all levels, and across all industries.
 In social contexts, it’s sometimes referred to as “busy bragging,” which some experts have described as a full-on epidemic.

 Sometimes, these claims are used as a way to get out of accepting new work, and other times, they’re merely used as conversation points.
 Either way, they could be negatively affecting your business and employee productivity overall.

 But why does this exaggeration phenomenon exist?
-And more importantly, how can you proactively detect it and fight back against it?
+And more importantly, what can you do when an employee says they are too busy (but you suspect otherwise)?
 First, let’s try to understand why a person would deliberately lie or exaggerate about the amount of work they’re doing on a regular basis.